CEA-MetroCarac/PySSPFM/doc/README.md

 </p>

 <p align="justify" width="100%">
 The hysteresis is subsequently fitted using the fit <code>method</code>, considering the coordinates of the best loop's points and selecting the desired method.
+Due to the number of parameters in the hysteresis fit model, coupled with the potential deviation of measurements from the typical hysteresis form, it is advisable to employ a fitting method that ensures superior convergence, albeit at the expense of fitting duration (the <code>"nelder"</code> method will be favored over the <code>"least_sq"</code> method).
 This approach leverages the <a href="https://pypi.org/project/lmfit/">lmfit</a> library, enabling the extraction of parameters from the hysteresis model that best converges with the experimental data.
 </p>

 <p align="justify" width="100%">